matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

 ```

 The labels are expected to be insensitive to case, therefore clients are
 expected to lowercase them before sending them to servers.
+A label's length is
+limited to a maximum of 100 characters.

 Labels which are prefixed with # are expected to be user-visible and exposed to
 the user by clients as a hashtag, letting the user filter their current room by